 It’s easy to get lost trying to find the best PCI compliance tools to help you manage your internal controls.
 A quick search online will give you an abundance of software solutions that can manage this task for you, and admittedly some of them do a decent job.
 However, they don’t offer a complete picture of your cyber risk exposure, in addition to helping you manage your compliance obligations.

-That’s we do at FortifyData.
-Not only do we help you manage your internal controls to ensure PCI compliance, we also provide a comprehensive assessment of your infrastructure, human and process related cyber risks.
+That’s what we do at FortifyData.
+Not only do we help you manage your internal controls to ensure PCI compliance, we also provide a comprehensive assessment of your cyber risks related to infrastructure, personnel, and processes.

 So, if you’re looking for a cost-effective way to easily manage your PCI compliance program as part of your larger information security strategy, we’re here to help.